maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 needed to sell libraries, frameworks, and support plans. **It's (roughly speaking) an App Store, delivered as a NuGet feed.**

+This seems like a great idea, and most of all, a needed idea.

 {% include toc %}

 In this post, I wanted to **contribute some of my own thoughts** in this area, and end with a section about why Sdkbin (or any solution in this space) **will have to compete head-on with NuGet.org**.

-Let's start with some thoughts on open source susainability, because that is where his entire story starts.
-Here goes!
+Let's start with some thoughts on open source sustainability, because that is where this story starts...

 ## Why open source sustainability matters